-It’s All About The Potting Soil!
+It’s All About The Potting Soil

 Homemade Potting Soil Recipe

-- 5 gallons sphagnum peat moss
+- 1 part peat moss

-- 4 gallons compost
+- 1 part compost

 If you don’t do compost you can use garden soil from a garden center.
 It is cheaper to mix up your own big wheelbarrow full of this recipe to grow your garden each new season.